 In time, I realised that my Labradors knew far more about integrating a new member into the family than I. Which in real terms meant they grumbled at the Rottie at times and they halted play when he got too rough!
 I learned how well dogs communicate with each other, how they do everything they can to avoid disputes and how I could use their language to ensure everyone was happy.

-I watched the Rottie, who almost certainly had not been introduced to many dogs as a puppy or introduced to everything he was likely to encounter as an adult, blossom under their tutelage.
+I watched the Rottie, who almost certainly had not been introduced to many dogs as a puppy or introduced to everything he was likely to encounter as an adult, blossom under their and my tutelage.
 He relaxed in their company and settled down to become a loving member of our family.

 I continue to learn as much as I can about dogs and I have earned Certificates for Dog First Aid, Animal Behaviour and Welfare from the University of Edinburgh, completed courses on Canine Body Language and Facial Expression and Dog to Dog Introductions both from Learn to Talk Dog with Sarah Whitehead.
 I recently attended an Aggression and Rehabilitation Course with Steve Mann of the Institute of Modern Dog Trainers, a two day seminar with Ken Ramirez, the world renowned 35+ year veteran of animal care and training and a Tellington Touch Workshop with Sarah Fisher.
-My Continued Professional Development Plan for 2016/17 includes two Simply Behaviour courses, a Canine Confidence TTouch course, and the Emotional Healing Course and BFF Award, both through the ISCP.

 If you have any queries or wish to make an appointment,